HikwaMehluli/image-compressor/README.md

-# Image Compression Tool
+# Image Compressor

-A simple, lightweight, and fast multi-image compression tool built with Next.js and Tailwind CSS.
+A simple, light weight, and fast multi-image compression tool.
 This tool runs entirely in the browser, ensuring your files are processed privately and securely on your own device.
 It is fully functional offline as a Progressive Web App (PWA).

 ## Features